SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_lxc_910_details.md

-# LXC Container 910 - Portainer - Requirements & Details
+# LXC Container 910 - `Portainer` - Details

 ## Overview

 This document details the purpose, configuration, and setup process for LXC container `910`, named `Portainer`.
 This container serves as the central management hub for the Docker environments within the Phoenix Hypervisor system.
 It runs the Portainer Server, providing a web-based UI to manage Docker containers running on the Proxmox host and other Portainer Agents.
 Unlike the base templates, this is a final, functional application container.

-## Core Purpose & Function
+## Purpose

-*   **Role:** Portainer Server.
-*   **Primary Function:** Host the Portainer web application, allowing centralized management of Docker environments across the system.
+LXC container `910`'s primary purpose is to host the Portainer web application, allowing centralized management of Docker environments across the system.
 This includes managing containers, images, networks, and volumes on the Proxmox host and in other LXC containers running the Portainer Agent.
-*   **Usage:** This is a permanent, running service container.
-It is created by cloning from an existing Docker-enabled template snapshot.
+This is a permanent, running service container, created by cloning from an existing Docker-enabled template snapshot.

 ## Configuration (`phoenix_lxc_configs.json`)